rachel94/metaknowledge/README-DOCS.md

 * You can view the docs by clicking **View Docs**
 * When you make changes to your docs, make sure you run all the necessary scripts to convert the docstrings to RST (see below), then run `make html` to remake the html pages, then push to git.
 This should automatically make the changes on RTD.

-## Understanding the docsGen.py script I wrote
+## Understanding the scripts I wrote
+We want the docs to be automatically generated from the docstrings that already exist with each module, class, function, methods, and the exceptions.

+So I've written `getModules` which gets all these docstrings from the modules' docstrings and writes it to the proper RST files (in `metaknowledge/docs/documentation/modules/` – then there's one for each of the six modules there: WOS, contour, medline, scopus, proquest, journalAbbreviations).
+I also have `getExs` that gets the docstrings from the Exceptions (in `mkExceptions.py`) and puts all of that in one RST file (in `metaknowledge/docs/documentation/exceptions/index.rst`).
+I've also written the beginnings of `getClasses`, which will get all the docstrings from each location where any of the classes are (see list below for where you can find these).
+This will then go into each of the RST files in `metaknowledge/docs/documentation/classes/`.
+These scripts can all be found in `metaknowledge/docs/`

-We wanted the docs to be automatically generated from the docstrings in each module (I think?).
-Reid had already written a script <a href="https://github.com/rachel94/metaknowledge/blob/master/metaknowledge/bin/metaknowledgeDocsGen.py">`metaknowledge/metaknowledge/bin/metaknowledgeDocsGen.py`</a> that converts all the docstrings to markdown that could then be used to create the original custom mk docs.
-I ended up starting to write my own script to convert the docstrings to rst to be used with rtd.
-This is < a href="https://github.com/rachel94/metaknowledge/blob/master/metaknowledge/docs/docsGen.py">`metaknowledge/metaknowledge/docs/docsGen.py`</a>.
-So far, this works for (most of) the 6 modules: WOS, contour, medline, scopus, proquest, journalAbbreviations, but needs additional functionality for the functions/methods, exceptions, and classes.
+As a side note, Reid had already written a script <a href="https://github.com/rachel94/metaknowledge/blob/master/metaknowledge/bin/metaknowledgeDocsGen.py">`metaknowledge/metaknowledge/bin/metaknowledgeDocsGen.py`</a> that converts all the docstrings to markdown that was used to create the original custom mk docs.
+However, I ended up writing my own scripts, as I described above.

-Here is how I envision the rtd docs being organized:
+### Organizing the docs
+Here is how I intended the docs to be organized, and how I think is a reasonable way to continue organizing them on RTD.
+Each list element represents a separate RST page, and therefore a separate HTML page.

 * Intro (index file – done)
 * Installation – done
 * Documentation
-    * Overview – done except for some faulty links, please fix this
+    * Overview – done except for some faulty links, which will need to be fixed
     * Examples – done

-    * Functions &amp; Methods
+    * Functions &amp; Methods (\*needed\*)
     * Exceptions – done
         * there are just some faulty links that need to be fixed
-        * In existing docs, there are no docstrings listed, but some of the exceptions have docstrings.
-I've included these.
-Easy enough to remove them if you'd like
+        * In the existing docs, there are no descriptions provided with the exceptions, but some of the exceptions in `mkExceptions` have docstrings listed.
+I've included these, but they're easy enough to remove them if you'd like

     * Classes.
-They can be found in the listed py file:
+Each class and their docstrings can be found in the listed py file:
-        * WOSRecord class: WOS/recordWOS.py
+        * WOSRecord class: `WOS/recordWOS.py`
-    		* citation class: citation.py
+    		* citation class: `citation.py`
-    		* Grant Collection class: grantCollection.py
+    		* Grant Collection class: `grantCollection.py`
-    		* Grant class: grants/baseGrant.py
+    		* Grant class: `grants/baseGrant.py`
-    		* NSERC Grant class: grants/NSERCGrant.py
+    		* NSERC Grant class: `grants/NSERCGrant.py`
-    		* NSFGrant class: grants/NSFGrant.py
+    		* NSFGrant class: `grants/NSFGrant.py`
-    		* medline record class: medline/recordMedline.py
+    		* medline record class: `medline/recordMedline.py`
-    		* collection class: mkCollection.py
+    		* collection class: `mkCollection.py`
-    		* collection with IDs class: mkCollection.py
+    		* collection with IDs class: `mkCollection.py`
-    		* extended record class: mkRecord.py
+    		* extended record class: `mkRecord.py`
-    		* record class: mkRecord.py
+    		* record class: `mkRecord.py`
-    		* proquest record class: proquest/recordProQuest.py
+    		* proquest record class: `proquest/recordProQuest.py`
-    		* record collection class: recordCollection.py
+    		* record collection class: `recordCollection.py`
-        * scopus record class: scopus/recordScopus.py
+        * scopus record class: `scopus/recordScopus.py`

     * Modules
         * Contour – done